Middle East Area of Operations (MEAO)

 Gallipoli Medical Research

-A multidisciplinary consortium comprising Gallipoli Medical Research (GMR), Queensland Centre for Mental Health Research (QCMHR), and Griffith University will conduct the scoping study.
+A multidisciplinary consortium comprising Gallipoli Medical Research (GMR), Queensland Centre for Mental Health Research (QCMHR), and Griffith University is conducting the scoping study.

 Department of Veterans’ Affairs